 Yes, it’s still a very good card (I really like it and I still hold it despite its past issues) but there aren’t enough unique benefits that this card offers.
 A lot of what the Reserve offers (and that the Platinum Card does not) can be enjoyed by holding one or more non-premium credit cards.

-All three of the big premium credit cards have their selling points and all three offer benefits that can be very useful…but only the American Express Platinum Card offers benefits that cannot be replaced by another personal card…and that makes it the only “must-have” premium card for frequent travelers.
+All three of the big premium credit cards have their selling points and all three offer benefits that can be very useful, but only the American Express Platinum Card offers benefits that cannot be replaced by another personal card.
+That what makes it the only “must-have” premium card for frequent travelers.